Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

   - global connection
     Can be shared by may components on the device --> long delays and low flexibility
   - local connection
-    Shared among few elements --> less delay, more flexible routing although more complex
+    Shared among few elements --> less delay, more flexible but also more complex routing
   - hierarchical connection
   - other e.g. programmable switch matrix

 ### Architecture and design
-Due to their intrinsic heterogenousity and wide variety of constraints there is no standard architecture for embedded systems.
+Due to their intrinsic heterogeneity and wide variety of constraints there is no standard architecture for embedded systems.
 The development process is usually done by prototyping the system on a development board to see if the performance of the selected processor is fine, the range of power consumption, etc. These boards often offer also integrate FPGA modules to add pieces of logic allowing for fast development of complex application.
 The connectivity that the board provides allow the developer to focus the effort on the application (see example on slides).

 ## PCB based design